ethereum/remix-project/docs/remixd.md

-Remixd: Get access your local filesystem
+Remixd: Access your Local Filesystem
 =========================================

 `remixd` is an npm module.
 Its purpose is to give the remix web